Free Trial

 • Borealis Foods specializes in plant-based ready-to-eat meals and has developed products like Chef Woo and Ramen Express for both U.S. and global humanitarian food programs.

-Borealis Foods (NASDAQ:BRLS - Get Free Report) announced its earnings results on Tuesday.
-The company reported ($0.21) earnings per share for the quarter, Zacks reports.
-Borealis Foods had a negative return on equity of 892.35% and a negative net margin of 79.21%.
+Borealis Foods (NASDAQ:BRLS - Get Free Report) released its earnings results on Tuesday.
+The company reported ($0.21) EPS for the quarter, Zacks reports.
+Borealis Foods had a negative net margin of 68.06% and a negative return on equity of 892.35%.
+The firm had revenue of $7.19 million during the quarter.

 About Borealis Foods